Sweden holds vote expected to boost anti-immigration party

 Associated Press

-STOCKHOLM (AP) — Sweden is holding an election Sunday expected to boost a populist anti-immigration party that promises to crack down on shootings and other gang violence that have shaken many people’s sense of security.
+STOCKHOLM (AP) — Swedes voted Sunday in a national election expected to boost a populist anti-immigration party that promises to crack down on shootings and other gang violence that have shaken many people’s sense of security.

 The party has its roots in the white nationalist movement but many years ago began expelling extremists.
 Despite its rebranding, voters long viewed it as unacceptable and other parties shunned it.
 That is changing.